jrkerns/pylinac/docs/source/planar_imaging.rst

 * The images can be acquired at any SID.
 * The images can be acquired with any EPID.
-* The phantom can be somewhat offset from the ideal 45 degree orientation.
+* The images can be acquired with the phantom at any SSD.

 **Restrictions**

     .. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

+* The phantom must be at 45 degrees.
 * The phantom must not be touching any image edges.
 * The phantom should have the "1" pointing toward the gantry stand.
-* The phantom should be at 100cm or 140cm.
+* The phantom should be centered near the CAX (<1-2cm).

 **Pre-Analysis**